 - For more information about ALEKs, please contact firstname.lastname@example.org.

-- We are now able to schedule online ACCUPLACER exams by appointment
+- We are now able to schedule distance students on our ACCUPLACER page

 - We are now able to schedule ACT Residual Testing